 This U.S. data shows that patents, copyright, and trademark cases are not equal in damages, the length of time to adjudicate or availability of injunctive relief.
 In China, based on data from http://www.Ciela.cn, in 2008, the average damage award for patent, copyright, and trademark cases were 402,277 RMB, 17,912 RMB, and 88,444 RMB respectively; the duration for the respective types of cases were 8 months, 5 months and 6 months; injunction rates were 74%, 69%, and 85%.
 Taken together, these indicate that there are major differences in damages and relief based on right and type of right at stake, which is to be predicted based on the nature of the right and the experience of other countries such as the United States.

-Apart from the opacity of the case establish division, there are potentially other explanations.
+There are potentially other explanations for the low rate of provisional measures.
 Victims wanting a quick remedy, including preservation of evidence, may file administrative trademark or copyright cases.
 Administrative agencies can also issue orders stopping infringement, which are enforceable in their administrative district.
 These administrative remedies may decrease the burden on the civil courts to seize assets.
-In the United States, first amendment rights may also limit the desire of courts to grant injunctions, and instead favor higher damage awards.
-Another explanation is that the unclear division in China between when civil and criminal remedies may also drive rights holders to use criminal remedies in appropriate circumstances, as the police can seize evidence even more effectively than the courts.
-This has been the developing trend in trade secret cases, where lack of discovery proceedings and the need for expeditious action, frequently drive rights holders to use a criminal remedy when a civil remedy might have been adequate for similar actions in the United States.
+Another explanation is that the unclear division in China between civil and criminal remedies may also drive rights holders to use criminal remedies, as the police can seize evidence even more effectively than the courts.
+This has been the developing trend in China in trade secret cases, where lack of discovery proceedings and the need for expeditious action, frequently drive rights holders to use a criminal remedy when a civil remedy might have been adequate for similar actions in the United States.

 Another observation that may be drawn from this data is that IPR cases offer a useful window with which to view other general rule of law developments in China.
 The transparency and enforcement obligations in TRIPS and other agreements can especially help to drive reform in other areas as well.
 Where civil IPR remedies and the enforcement obligations in TRIPS help to establish international standards for their fair and equitable adjudication, such standards might help lift to the standard for all litigants.